+5.1.8.
 Predicted life satisfaction.
 As argued by Kahneman et al. (2006) and others, people may overestimate the effect of wealth on happiness, and such a bias would cause people to overestimate the utility gains from winning a lottery.
-Using random variation in lottery winnings conditional on winning some amount, Lindqvist, Ostling, and Cesarini (2020) estimate that the effect of an additional \$100,000 on life satisfaction (measured on a 0-10 scale) is 0.071 points.
-The survey told panelists about the Lindqvist, Ostling, and Cesarini (2020) study design (but not the effect size), informed them that the sample average life satisfaction was 7.21 out of 10, and asked them to predict the effect of an additional \$100,000 on life satisfaction.
+Using random variation in lottery winnings conditional on winning some amount, Lindqvist et al. (2020) estimate that the effect of an additional \$100,000 on life satisfaction (measured on a 0-10 scale) is 0.071 points.
+The survey told panellists about the Lindqvist et al. (2020) study design (but not the effect size), informed them that the sample average life satisfaction was 7.21 out of 10, and asked them to predict the effect of an additional \$100,000 on life satisfaction.
 Predicted life satisfaction is the response to that question.

+5.1.9.
 2021 follow-up survey.
 We fielded the April 2021 follow-up survey to help address measurement error.
 NORC invited everyone who had completed the 2020 survey to participate.
 2,186 people responded, representing a normal follow-up response rate for AmeriSpeak, of whom 2,124 passed our data quality checks.
 The 2021 survey asked the same preference and bias proxy questions as in 2020.
-It also re-elicited monthly lottery spending in 2019 for 104 people who reported outlying values in 2020; we use this to confirm or winsorize the outlying responses.26
+It also re-elicited monthly lottery spending in 2019 for 104 people who reported outlying values in 2020; we use this to confirm or winsorize the outlying responses.

-4.2 Lottery Spending by Income
+5.2.
+Lottery spending by income

-The lottery spending distribution is highly skewed: in our survey data, the top 10 percent of spenders account for 56 percent of spending, while over 40 percent of people report no spending at all; see Appendix Figure A5.
+The lottery spending distribution is highly skewed: in our survey data, the top 10% of spenders account for 56% of spending, while over 40% of people report no spending at all; see Supplementary Appendix Figure A5.
 This skewness reduces the precision of our estimates and underscores the importance of our efforts to validate outlying self-reports of monthly spending.
-The average spending of \$15 per month multiplied by 255 million American adults gives \$47 billion, which is smaller than the \$87 billion total nationwide sales reported in panel (a) of Figure A1.
+The average spending of \$15 per month multiplied by 255 million American adults (U.S. Census Bureau, 2019a) gives \$47 billion, which is smaller than the \$87 billion total nationwide sales reported in Supplementary Figure A1(a).
 Clotfelter et al. (1999, Table 6) also found that survey responses understate total nationwide sales.
-This
+This understatement and other forms of measurement error would bias our conclusions only if correlated with income or bias proxies.
+As a suggestive test, we find no evidence that income or bias proxies are correlated with the change in 2021 versus 2020 reports of monthly lottery spending; see Supplementary Appendix Table A13.